 Cognitive Injuries, including Traumatic Brain Injuries (TBI):

-The CAP staff is dedicated to ensuring all resources and assistive devices are available to assist our nation's service members in their rehabilitation process and employment search.
-For more information, please contact the CAP's Wounded Service Member team at email@example.com.
+The CAP staff is dedicated to ensuring all resources and assistive devices are available to assist our nation's Service members in their rehabilitation process and employment search.
+For more information, please contact CAP's Outreach Team at email@example.com.